DarbazAli/computer-science/README.md

-# Computer Science with Python - an interdisciplinary approach
+# Computer Science with JAVA - an interdisciplinary approach